sul-dlss-deprecated/revs/README.md

 				cd [ROOT FOLDER LOCATION OF WHERE YOU WANT THE CODE TO GO] git clone https://github.com/sul-dlss/revs.git
 				cd revs

+				The master branch is what is deployed in production.
+				The develop branch is what is actively under development.

 1. [Optional] If you want to use rvmrc to manage gemsets, copy the .rvmrc example files: